 It’s hard to make a decision about whether to keep something when you can only see that one.

-For example – every child will want to keep a teddy bear when asked about it in isolation – but it’s much easier to gather all those teddies and make decision about them when you can see them all.
+For example – every child will want to keep a teddy bear when asked about it in isolation – but it’s much easier to gather all those teddies and make decisions about them when you can see them all.
+No need to keep each and every similar toy, after all!

 Decluttering by toy category is also a great idea if you want to split things up into more manageable chunks as well.
 You can do one category at a time.